rust-lang/rust/lifetimes.md

 just cause a compiler error, rather than allow memory safety to be trivially violated.

 Within a function, bounding lifetimes is more error-prone.
-The safest route is to just use a small function to ensure the lifetime is bound.
+The safest and easiest way to bound a lifetime is to return it from a function with a bound lifetime.
 However if this is unacceptable, the reference can be placed in a location with a specific lifetime.
 Unfortunately it's impossible to name all lifetimes involved in a function.
 To get around this, you can in principle use `copy_lifetime`, though these are unstable due to their awkward nature and questionable utility.